The labyrinth is a maze, a symbol for the mystical journey. It’s a typology leading us to treasure or destruction.

 The appearance of this maze in dreams can be significant.
 Sigmund Freud took dreams seriously.
 He theorized that dreams represent unconscious desires, thoughts, and motivations.
 And so, our repressed aggressive and sexual instincts are the substance of dreams.
 In other words, your dreams express socially unacceptable sexual desires.

 One way to interpret the labyrinthine in dreams is the search for sexual fulfillment.
-Shamanic traditions have a different take on this sign.
-A lot depends upon your history.
-A maze is not one of the most common terrains in the dreamscape.
+Shamanic traditions tell us the maze is different for everyone.
+It’s not uncommon to find these mazes in our dreamscapes.
 If they occur in your dreams, automatic writing is one of the best ways to determine what this means to you.

 And where we had thought to slay another we shall slay ourselves.
 Where we had thought to travel outwards we shall come to the center of our own existence.
 And where we had thought to be alone we shall be with all the world.” ― Joseph Campbell (3)